Breeze/breeze.js.samples/node/ngDocCode/README.md

 - Enter `bower install`

->While the bower package is the official stable release, you can get the most current committed file versions by running the *getLibs.cmd* command (Windows only).
+>While the bower package is the official stable release, you can get the most recently committed Breeze.js file versions by running the *getLibs.cmd* command (Windows only).

-## Running the app
-There is no application to run at this time.
-The tests ARE the application.

 ## Running the tests

+You can run the tests in several ways:

+1. Open *index.html* in a browser directly from the file system
+2. With gulp
+3. With Web Storm

+Details of these approaches follow.

+**Regardless of approach you must start the remote server first**.
-Many of the tests are "midway integration tests" that make calls to a remote server. **You must start the server first** if you want these tests to pass.
+Many of the tests are "midway integration tests" that make calls to a remote server.
 See the **["*Starting the Server*" section](#startServer)** below.

 <a name="indexhtmlTest"></a>
 ### Testing with *index.html*